uraniumkid30/Default_DRF_User_Setup/README.md

 This will install pre-commits lattest settings at .git/hooks/pre-commit

-Also create an issue if all doesnt go well. thanks
+Also create an issue if all doesnt go well, thanks.